Sarrusophone: Sizes and ranges

 All sarrusophones are transposing instruments notated in treble clef, except the CC contrabass which is notated in bass clef and sounds an octave lower, like the contrabassoon.

-The sarrusophone has a very similar written range to saxophone; the lowest note is the same written B♭_{3} below middle C_{4} (some have extra keys to go to a low A or G), and the key work usually allows a practical range to high G_{6}.
+The sarrusophone has a very similar written range to saxophone; the lowest note is the same written B♭_{3} below middle C_{4} (some have extra keys to go to a low G), and the key work usually allows a practical range to high G_{6}.